Horpeyemi007/HYBRID-STORAGE-WITH-AWS-S-FILE-GATEWAY/README.md

 ### Terraform Code Section

-`Provider.tf`: Configuring the cloud provider as AWS
+`Provider.tf`: This file will configure the cloud provider as AWS

-`S3.tf`: Will create the S3 bucket for the file gateway.
+`S3.tf`: This file will create the S3 bucket for the file gateway.

 `Role.tf`: This will create a IAM role with the required permission for the storage gateway access.